rthomp17/shape_warping/README.rst

 TODOs:
+     - Expand this documentation with figs
+     - Better documentation for the slider app
      - Add in size and shape regularization
      - Add function for calculating and using relational descriptors
      - Add example script for doing skill transfer
      - Incorporate code for non-PCA warping model
+     - Add warp/cost comparison example

 Note
 ====